mileweb/docs-content-cdn/zh/docs/recipes/secure-delivery.md

     origin_set_header X-Original-URI $request_uri;
 }
 ```
-* Use the NGINX built-in [`secure_link`](</docs/edge-logic/supported-directives.md#secure_link>) algorithm.
+* 使用 Nginx 内置的 [`secure_link`](</docs/edge-logic/supported-directives.md#secure_link>) 鉴权算法.
 This feature allows clients to use a secret key to generate an MD5 HMAC from components in the HTTP request.
 An expiration time can also be specified.
 The edge server grants the request only after the MD5 value is validated and the request has not expired.
 For details, please refer to the [official NGINX documentation](http://nginx.org/en/docs/http/ngx_http_secure_link_module.html#secure_link).

 * Even more complex algorithms can be achieved with the proprietary directive [`eval_func`](</docs/edge-logic/supported-directives.md#eval_func>).
 Here is an example of how to implement the validation of an HMAC authentication code
 with SHA256: